 Sixty seconds after she wakes from a coma, Maggie’s world is torn apart

 The police tell her that her daughter Elspeth is dead.
 That she drowned when the car Maggie had been driving plunged into the river.
 Maggie remembers nothing.

 When Maggie begs to see her husband Sean, the police tell her that he has disappeared.
 He was last seen on the day of her daughter’s funeral.

 What really happened that day at the river?

 And why can’t she shake the suspicion that somewhere, somehow, her daughter is still alive?

 🌑MY REVIEW: A slow fumbling suspenseful start that cascades so fast into a deep night-terror so dark and soul destroying it has you fighting hard to get out of it.

-A violating, fearsome and mind challenging read with a complex plot and a mother lost in it all just doing what any mother would – everything!
+A violating, fearsome and mind challenging read with a complex plot and a mother lost in it all just doing what any mother would for her child – everything!